atomantic/jquery.gmapDirections/README.md

                     iconImg: false,                // custom icon image?
                     iconWidth: 50,                 // width of custom icon image
-                    onFail: function(){            // failed loading center element alert('could not find address');
+                    onFail: function(){            // failed loading center element
+                        // this should be something better than an alert (something useful), but for demo purposes: alert('could not find address');
                     },
                     onFinish: function(){          // after direction load